mvas-test/origami-forgetting-map/README.md

 ```java
 ForgettingMap<String, String> FORGETTING_MAP new ForgettingMap<>(5);
 ```
-and then use as may other Map.
+and then use as any other Map.

 ## Version History